 - Dash of hot sauce (optional)

-- Meanwhile, heat a large skillet over medium-high heat.
-Add a few teaspoons of olive oil immediately followed by the garlic and onion, and saute until the onion is translucent and soft.
+– Cook the aromatics and beans Meanwhile, heat a large skillet over medium-high heat.
+Add a few teaspoons of olive oil immediately followed by the cumin (if using).
+Stir the cumin into the oil, let it cook until fragrant (20 seconds or so), then add the garlic and onion and sauté until the onion is translucent and soft.
 Add another small glug of oil, then pour in the can of beans.
 Stir and cook for 5-7 minutes, cooking off most of the liquid and letting the beans fry a bit – ideally, they’ll get a bit of a crust on them.

-- Add the can of chilis and the diced tomato, stir, and cook for another few minutes.
+– Add more veggies and season Add the can of chilis and the diced tomato, stir, and cook for another few minutes.
 Salt as needed for flavor, then add in hot sauce to desired level of heat.
 (Add hot sauce after salt, since salt will increase the power of the hot sauce.)

-- When the rice is done, add it to the pan of beans and stir everything together.
+– Combine and serve When the rice is done, add it to the pan of beans and stir everything together.